Translated by A. Charles Muller

 Yet there is nothing it doesn't do.

-If the ruler is able to embody it
+If the rulers are were able to embody it

-So I must restrain them, using the nameless “uncarved block (original mind).”
+So I must restrain them, using the nameless “uncarved block.”

 Using the nameless uncarved block